The-Judge/docker_wordpress/README.md

 ## How recent is this image?

 This image uses Docker Hub's autobuild mechanism.
-That means that whenever the upstream image at [wordpress:latest] is updated or there is any update in this image's Git repository, a new build of this image will be triggered, automatically.
+That means, that whenever the upstream image at [wordpress:latest] is updated or there is any update in this image's Git repository, a new build of this image will be triggered, automatically.